zavedhussain/neoleap-demo/README.md

 1. **Product:** Products are ordered by users
 2. **User:** User orders products and make payments for orders
 3. **CustomerOrder:** A list of order items by a user with products,product quantity and order amount
+4. **OrderProduct:** A join table for order, product and quantity.
-4. **Payment:** A payment made by a user against a order that may fail or succeed.
+5. **Payment:** A payment made by a user against a order that may fail or succeed.
-5. **Transaction:** A transaction message is generated on successful payment and stored in transaction table.
+6. **Transaction:** A transaction message is generated on successful payment and stored in transaction table.

 ### Features